bem-site/bem-method/method/definitions/definitions.en.md

   * `blockName-elementName`

 #### Independent templates
-From the template engine's perspective, block independence means that:
+From the template engine perspective, block independence means that:

  * Blocks and elements must be described in the input data Blocks (or elements) must have unique "names" to make things like "`Menu` should be